nest/nest-simulator/doc/htmldoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

     Vms = dmm["events"]["V_m"]
     ts = dmm["events"]["times"]

-In the first line, we obtain a dictionary with status parameters for the ``multimeter``.
+In the first line, we obtain a dictionary with status parameters for the :hxt_ref:`multimeter`.
 This dictionary contains an entry named ``events`` which holds the recorded data.
-It is itself a dictionary with the entries ``V_m`` and ``times``, which we store separately in ``Vms`` and ``ts``, in the second and third line, respectively.
+It is itself a dictionary with the entries :hxt_ref:`V_m` and ``times``, which we store separately in ``Vms`` and ``ts``, in the second and third line, respectively.
 If you are having trouble imagining dictionaries of dictionaries and what you are extracting from where, try